Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 2.3.3 Ability to change post-install

 - YES - Add/Remove/Change Aliases
-- NO Change FQDN and domain suffixes because of the number of touchpoints.
+- NO - Changing FQDN and domain suffixes because of the number of touchpoints.
 Chiefly Kubernetes limitations introduced at install time and sheer number of touchpoints.

 <a name="2-4-endpoint-addressing"></a>